Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Method

-After identifying challenging problems, \ours~leverages the policy’s correct solutions to synthesize corresponding variational problems for augmentation.
+After identifying underperforming problems, \ours~leverages the policy’s correct solutions to synthesize corresponding variational problems for augmentation.
 Since a correct response $y_i$ contains the full informational content of the original problem $x$, each solution $y_i$ serves as context to generate a group of $G_v$ variational problems, $\{\hat{x}_i^j\}_{j=1}^{G_v}$, enriching the originals with more diverse structures and descriptions.
-The detailed prompt is present in Figure~\ref{fig:response_to_question_prompts}.
+The detailed prompt is present in Figure~\ref{fig:variational_prompts}.
 Because the variational problems are derived from correct responses to the original problems, they are expected to share the same reference answers.
 This constraint not only serves as a criterion for validating the correctness of the variational problems, but also bypasses the need for additional answer annotations, which is crucial for RLVR data augmentation, where the reference answers provide the only training signal.
 Except for problem-solving augmentation, the correctness of generated variational problems is also incorporated into RLVR training, encouraging the policy to learn the inverse mapping from a solution to its problem statement and fostering a deeper understanding of the problems' semantics and structure.
+In Appendix~\ref{sec:analysis-vps}, we provide further analysis of how problem synthesis training helps problem solving.

 \textbf{Synthetic Problem Solving}.
 Once a set of variational problems $\{\hat{x}_i^j\}_{j=1}^{G_v}$ is generated from $y_i$, the policy is tasked with solving them in the same way as solving the original training problems.
 For each variation problem $\hat{x}_i^j$, the policy produces a group of $G$ solutions $\{\hat{y}_k\}_{k=1}^{G}$, and the original ground-truth answer $a$ paired with $x$ is reused to evaluate their correctness.
 The corresponding correctness reward $\mathbf{R}_{\mathrm{c}}$ is computed as: